9 things to do in Sydney

 7. Climb the bridge

-The epic BridgeClimb.
+Sydney's epic BridgeClimb.

 BridgeClimb